icepack/icepack.github.io/index.md

 * We've got a state-of-the-art inverse solver using the Gauss-Newton algorithm.

 For examples of what icepack is capable of, have a look at the [tutorials](/tutorials/).
+Icepack is built on the [Firedrake](https://firedrakeproject.org) package for finite element modeling.

 ## How to use this site